qaiswardag/go_backend_api/README.md

 # About

-This project is a decentralized voting system built using the Go programming language.
+This project is a voting system built using the Go programming language.
 The system aims to provide a transparent and secure platform for voting processes.

 # Features